 In a nutshell: Get inside the heads of the journalists you are targeting.
 That way you can be tailored in your approach and give them what they want.

-How do you do to achieve press release success?
+What do you do to achieve press release success?